 There were quite comfortable booths.

-The space was still limited outside, but it’s quite normal that it’s the most popular spot.
+Space was quite limited outside, but it’s pretty normal for that to be the most popular spot.

 There was a counter with a limited choice of beverages directly outside.

-This second floor also had an indoor part, including another real bar.
+This second floor also had an indoor part, including another full bar.

 Across from it, there were small tables with very comfortable booths on one side and chairs on the other.